Jorgenlf/gym_quad/readme.md

 - y: number of cpus to train on

 ### Running an agent in the environment
-Copies the [gym_quad/drl_config.py] hyperparameters and changes certain hyperparam supporting running of agent in the [gym_quad/run3d.py] file.
+Copies the hyperparams from `gym_quad/drl_config.py` and changes certain hyperparam supporting running of agent in `gym_quad/run3d.py`.

 For running an agent in any scenario, use:
 ```